 Associate Dean John Joergensen, invited to present at the LegalIED Conference at American University Washington College of Law, delivered a TED-style talk on applying educational theory to law teaching.
 (April 4)

-Assistant Professor Jorge Contesse pent the first week of April in Bogotá, Colombia, where he presented a paper on the Inter-American Court of Human Rights at the Universidad de los Andes School of Law and the human rights NGO, Dejusticia.
+Assistant Professor Jorge Contesse spent the first week of April in Bogotá, Colombia, where he presented a paper on the Inter-American Court of Human Rights at the Universidad de los Andes School of Law and the human rights NGO, Dejusticia.

 Associate Professor Elise Boddie presented her work-in-progress, “Schools Without Borders,” at the St. John’s Law School faculty colloquium.
 (March 31)